 Families will be eligible to use the Health Refund Policy for Covid-19 if their child is ill.

-If TinkerLab is forced to close due to Covid-19 parents will be able to use the fees already paid for the time the studio is closed for programing between January 1st, 2021 and December 31st, 2021.
-Refunds will not be issued if the studio closes due to Covid-19.
+If TinkerLab is forced to close due to Covid-19 parents will be able to use the fees already paid for the time the studio is closed for programing between January 1st, 2022 and December 31st, 2023.
+Refunds will not be issued if a child cannot participate or the studio closes due to Covid-19.